Ishwar-Sanap/Namaste-React/README.md

     -   Without dependency array : Runs after every render.
     -   With dependency array : runs uns when dependencies changes
     -   [] empty dependency array : runs only once after the initial render.
+-   The useEffect hook in React can return an optional cleanup function

+# How React efficiently updates the Real DOM
+-   React uses a Fiber-based virtual DOM.
+    - When state changes, `React schedules an update and re-renders the component to produce a new Fiber tree (new virtual DOM )`.
+    - During reconciliation, React compares the new Fiber tree /virtual DOM with the previous one using a heuristic diffing algorithm.
+    - React builds an effect list describing the minimal set of changes.
+    - In the commit phase, React applies only those changes to the real DOM using native DOM APIs.

+# State updates in React
+-   states are ASYNCHRONOUS and `State updates are SCHEDULED, not applied immediately `

 # Shimmer UI: A Better Way to Show Loading States
 -   A shimmer UI is a version of the UI that doesn’t contain actual content, but instead mimics the layout and shapes of the content that will eventually appear.